Combining Lipschitz and RBF Surrogate Models for High-dimensional Computationally Expensive Problems: Introduction

-Based on the current surrogate model, the SAEAs typically choose two types of solutions for real function evaluation: promising samples around the optimum of the surrogate model \cite{Jin00}, and uncertain samples with large expected approximation error.
+Based on the current surrogate model, the SAEAs typically choose two types of solutions for real function evaluation: promising samples around the optimum of the surrogate model, and uncertain samples with a large expected approximation error.
 For example, in \cite{Regis14} the authors designed multiple trial positions for each particle and then used an RBF model to select a position with the minimum predicted fitness value.
-A surrogate for fitness inheritance to assist a GA in solving optimization problems with a limited computational budget was proposed in \cite{Fonseca12}.
-An inexpensive density function model to select the most promising candidate offspring point was used in \cite{Gong15}.
 A global and a local surrogate-assisted PSO algorithm for computationally expensive problems was developed in \cite{Sun14}.
 Here, the particle with a smaller predicted fitness value than its personal historical best was exactly evaluated.
-The uncertain samples are used to guide the search into some sparse and not yet well-explored areas, while the promising samples are used to guide a local search in the most promising areas.
+The uncertain samples were used to guide the search into some sparse and not yet well-explored areas, while the promising samples were used to guide a local search in the most promising areas.
 Many combinations of the two types are used to keep a good balance of global exploration and local exploitation.
 For instance, \cite{Liu14} developed a dimension reduction method to construct a Kriging surrogate model in a lower-dimensional space and chose the offspring with better lower confidence bound (LCB) values for real function evaluation.
-The LBC values based on two different surrogate models were used in \cite{Li19}.
-Here the weight coefficient of the two models was changed to control the evolutionary progress.
-A trust region method for the interleaved use of exact models for the objective and constrained functions with computationally inexpensive RBF surrogates during a local search was developed in \cite{Ong03}.
-Surrogate models can guide the search of EAs to promising directions by using optima of these models, as was demonstrated in \cite{Regis14}, \cite{SACOSO17}, \cite{Tang13}, and many others.
-It has been shown that evaluating the uncertain samples can strengthen the exploration of SAEAs and effectively improve the approximation accuracy of the surrogate \cite{Emmerich02}, \cite{Jin11}, \cite{Branke02} and different methods for estimating the degree of uncertainty in function prediction have been proposed \cite{Wang16}.
+The LBC values were also used in \cite{Li19}, where the authors employed two different surrogate models.
+Here, the weight coefficient of the two models was changed to control the evolutionary progress.
+Another approach utilizing a trust region method for the interleaved use of exact models with computationally inexpensive RBF surrogates during a local search was developed in \cite{Ong03}.

+Surrogate models can guide the search of EAs to promising directions by using optima of these models, as was demonstrated in \cite{Regis14}, \cite{SACOSO17}, and many others.
+It has also been shown that evaluating the uncertain samples can strengthen the exploration capabilities of SAEAs and effectively improve the approximation accuracy of the surrogate \cite{Emmerich02}, \cite{Jin11}, and different methods for estimating the degree of uncertainty in function prediction have been proposed \cite{Wang16}.